Genomicsplc/variantkey/README.md

 **VariantKey**, a novel reversible numerical encoding schema for human genetic variants, overcomes these limitations by allowing to process variants as a single 64 bit numeric entities while preserving the ability to be searched and sorted per chromosome and position.

-The individual components of short variants (up to 11 bases between REF and ALT alleles) can be directly read back from the VariantKey, while long variants requires a lookup table for reference and alternate allele strings.
+The individual components of short variants (up to 11 bases between REF and ALT alleles) can be directly read back from the VariantKey, while long variants requires a lookup table to retrieve the reference and alternate allele strings.

 This software library can be used to generate and reverse VariantKeys.